axvr/axvr.io/notes/index.md

 their own laptop or desktop.
 What percentage of users actually need multiple accounts for these devices?

-### 19/01/06
+### 2019-01-06

 Possibly the best thing to happen to Bitcoin may have been Satoshi leaving.

-Satoshi was --and still is-- idolised by many within in the crypto space, so whatever his opinion on a related topic (e.g. the block-size limit), it would likely influence many others; without proper debate.
+Satoshi was&mdash;and still is&mdash;idolised by many within in the crypto space, so whatever his opinion on a related topic (e.g. the block-size limit), it would likely influence many others; without proper debate.

 His leaving has resulted in Bitcoin development to becoming more decentralised, thus improving consensus and security of the network.
 This is in contrast to